What does your child learn at school each day? Find information about our curriculum subjects here.

 Whilst reading and writing skills are taught through the chosen topics and texts wherever possible, it is necessary to teach some aspects discretely.

-In the Foundation Stage and key stage 1, phonics is taught systematically using an approach similar to Read, Write, Inc along with a wide variety of well-chosen resources.
+In the Foundation Stage and key stage 1, phonics is taught systematically using the Read Write Inc scheme.
 This progresses into year 3 where phonic knowledge continues to underpin the teaching of spelling.
 Grammar, punctuation and spelling will be taught in line with the national curriculum, building on the phonics teaching.

 The majority of pupils learn to join their handwriting in year 2 though this is delayed or revised in lower key stage 2 if necessary.
 Presentation skills, including those that are computer- generated are an important part of children’s learning across the school.